vlad909/cordova-plugin-firebasex/README.md

 - `FIREBASE_ANALYTICS_WITHOUT_ADS` - whether to disable advertising ID collection in Analytics.
 Defaults to false.
   - Note that this is a [post-install plugin variable](#post-install-plugin-variables) so an additional step is required to activate the plugin variable the first time it is specified.
 See [Disable data collection on startup](#disable-data-collection-on-startup) for more info.
+- `GOOGLE_ANALYTICS_ADID_COLLECTION_ENABLED` - determines whether Google Analytics collects Advertising IDs (ADIDs) for ad targeting and attribution purposes.
+If set to true, Google Analytics will collect ADIDs; if set to false, it will not collect ADIDs.
+Defaults to true.
+- `GOOGLE_ANALYTICS_DEFAULT_ALLOW_ANALYTICS_STORAGE` - specifies the default setting for allowing Google Analytics to store analytics data.
+If set to true, Google Analytics is allowed to store analytics data; if set to false, it is not allowed to store analytics data by default.
+- `GOOGLE_ANALYTICS_DEFAULT_ALLOW_AD_STORAGE` - specifies the default setting for allowing Google Analytics to store ad-related data.
+If set to true, Google Analytics is allowed to store ad-related data; if set to false, it is not allowed to store ad-related data by default.
+Defaults to true.
+- `GOOGLE_ANALYTICS_DEFAULT_ALLOW_AD_USER_DATA` - specifies the default setting for allowing Google Analytics to collect user-related data for ad targeting and personalization.
+If set to true, Google Analytics is allowed to collect user-related data for ad targeting and personalization; if set to false, it is not allowed to collect such data by default.
+Defaults to true.
+- `GOOGLE_ANALYTICS_DEFAULT_ALLOW_AD_PERSONALIZATION_SIGNALS` - specifies the default setting for allowing Google Analytics to collect signals related to ad personalization.
+If set to true, Google Analytics is allowed to collect ad personalization signals; if set to false, it is not allowed to collect such signals by default.
+Defaults to true.

 ### Android only
 The following plugin variables are used to specify the Firebase SDK versions as Gradle dependencies on Android: